M

 This game is basically Hangman.
 Each student or each team guesses letters to try to guess a hidden target vocabulary word.
 Each time they miss, they move down one step toward the monster.

 Make a Tic-Tac-Toe board.
 Write subjects on the game (I, you, he, they, the students, etc.).
 Write “Verb: to _________” at the top.
-Two teams play Tic-Tac-Toe by saying the subject and the correct conjugation (i.e. “I see,” “He sees”).
+Two teams play Tic-Tac-Toe by saying the subject and the correct conjugation (i.e., “I see,” “He sees”).
 If they say it correctly, they can mark the board.

-This can be used for any verb tense in English, up to present perfect tense and conditionals, so it’s appropriate for all levels.
+This can be used for any verb tense in English, up to the present perfect tense and conditionals, so it’s appropriate for all levels.

-6. SitStand
+6. Sit/stand

 Get a bell to keep in your teacher’s bag so that you can always pull this game out.
 Alternatively, just say “ding-ding!”
-Write 5-10 vocabulary words on the board and give 1 minute for the students to practice pronouncing them.
+Write 5-10 vocabulary words on the board and give students 1 minute to practice pronouncing them.
 Then everyone stands up and can’t sit down until they say one of the words correctly.
-Circle the word on the board but DON’T say it.
+Circle the word on the board, but DON’T say it.
 Point to random students and listen to what they say.
 If the pronunciation is okay, they get a “ding-ding!” and can sit down.
 First team with everyone sitting wins, or the last person who sits has to do a forfeit (write a sentence using the word).

 This game assumes that your students can be trusted to be safe.
 Hold up a flashcard or put one on the interactive whiteboard.
 Say the word, and the learners repeat.
 Then do another.
 Do this until you’ve said all the words in the lesson, and then make a “mistake” with one of the flashcards.
 This is the cue for the seat switch.
 It helps clue the students in if you make it a question.